OCA/server-tools/base_technical_features/README.rst

 Access to technical features without activating debug mode
 ==========================================================

-In Odoo 9.0, the debug mode grants every employee user access to the technical features.
+In Odoo 9.0 and later, the debug mode grants every employee user access to the technical features.
 This module enables persistent access to technical features based on user preference.

 Configuration
 =============